Skip to content

 Type alias for validated tool arguments.

-Type: TypeAlias Default: 'dict[str, Any]'
+Type: TypeAlias Default: dict[str, Any]

 WrapToolValidateHandler